tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 function takes two arguments ``a`` and ``b``.
 The end of the function definition is marked using a colon.

-The body of the function, the return statement, needs to be indented.
+The body of the function, in this example the ``return`` statement, needs to be indented.
 The standard in Python is to use four white spaces to indent code blocks.
 In this case the function body only contains one line of code.
 However, a function can include several indented lines of code.

 .. warning:: Whitespace really matters in Python!
 If your code is not correctly
              aligned you will see ``IndentationError`` messages telling you